ericwooshem/DIY-Frugal-Arduino-CO2-Sensor/README.md

 - Anything between 400 ppm outdoors or in well-ventilated areas to 4000 ppm in stuffy buildings and inside cars is probably valid.
 - If the first value is 0, this is a known bug.
 Simply ignore that value.
-- If unusual values persist, check that the cable is firmly plugged into the sensor, and the wires are properly connected to the breadboard and Arduino.
+- Check that the cable is firmly plugged into the sensor, and the wires are properly connected to the breadboard and Arduino.
 - Try swapping the cable to the other port on the SCD-30 sensor.

-## Monitor Usage Tips
+# Monitor Usage Tips

+- The sensor is sensitive to wind; it works best to place it slightly inside the cases or place a small piece of paper between the sensor and the opening.
+- Do not seal the container entirely; the sensor will not have access to the current air conditions.
-- The sensor can be placed in a backpack with a small (~3") opening left in the zipper so that air can circulate through.
+- The sensor can be placed in a backpack/purse with a small (~3") opening left in the zipper so that air can circulate through.
 - Do not crush the sensor by mistake.
 Keep it on top of any heavy objects like books and lunchboxes.
 - Save your data and compare the average value at each location to the acceptable limit.
-- Use the sensor to evaluate different ventilation strategies.
 - If you know your schedule, you can match your recorded data to each specific location.
-- If you start your sensor while in your car then go out to your destination, the first few values will be extremely high because cars tend to have high CO₂ values unless the windows are open.
-- We suggest that you download the data file and delete it from the SD card after you use the sensor each day so that you can more easily keep track of your data and where you collected the data.
-Otherwise the data file gets too cumbersome to decipher.
+- Download the data file and delete it from the SD card after you use the sensor each day so that you can more easily keep track of your data and where you collected the data.
+Otherwise the data file gets large and cumbersome.

 ## Accessing and Using Collected CO₂ Data

 When using the sensor, you can simply read the values from the screen.
-However, to get a more complete picture of how safe each place you have been is, it is necessary to analyze the data in aggregate.
+However, to get a more complete picture of how safe each place is, it is necessary to analyze the data for the entire time you are there.
 You can upload the data to your computer from the (micro) SD card, put it into a spreadsheet program, and create graphs or analyze it.

 1. Remove the (Micro) SD card from the adapter module by pressing firmly and releasing until it springs out, then pulling it out gently.
 2. Connect the (Micro) SD card to your computer, using adapters if necessary.